AustralianCancerDataNetwork/auscatverse/components/orthanc.md

 ### Logs

-The Orthanc Docker container will log to the std out as is usual with Docker.
+The Orthanc Docker container will log to the standard output as is usual with Docker.
 These logs can be inspected within Portainer to determine if Orthanc is reporting any errors.

 ### Support resources